Faculty - Embedded Librarian Program

 - Do you wish your students would use citations better?
 A librarian can work with your students to provide correct references and in-text citations.

-- Any class that has a Sakai component can take advantage of working with an embedded librarian.
+- Any class that has a Canvas component can take advantage of working with an embedded librarian.
 We work with any discipline or subject areas and are happy to discuss embedding a librarian in your class.

 How does it work?